Supervision

 Engagement monitoring happens for all students at the University of Warwick.

 To help us to measure engagement with your course, identify any problems which you may be experiencing and offer support to help you, the department has check points throughout the year.
-For PGR students, supervision meeting records should provide the majority of your engagement points.
-Annual review or upgrade meetings, and research skills training are also acceptable engagement points.
-If you miss any of the points, this might indicate that you are having problems with the course and need additional support.
-These monitoring points are available to see on Tabula on your "Attendance" tab.
+For PGR students, in-person supervision meeting records should provide the majority of your engagement points.
+In-person annual review or upgrade meetings, and research skills training are also acceptable engagement points.
+If you miss engagement points, this may indicate that you are having problems with the course and need additional support.

-It is extremely important that you meet the requirements of each point as failure to do so could result in a letter being sent to you from Student Records reminding you of your obligations as a student.
+It is extremely important that you meet the requirements of each point as failure to do so could result in a warning letter being sent to you from Student Records reminding you of your obligations as a student.
+Student's monitoring points schedules are available to see on Tabula via the "Attendance" tab.

 Please speak to your Supervisor if you feel you might be at risk of not meeting these critical requirements at any point during your University career.

-Supervisions should normally take place face-to-face, in-person where possible.
-If necessary (such as when a student is on a research visit overseas or public health requirements dictate), online meetings via MS Teams or by phone may be acceptable, with email contact normally being used to supplement rather than replace such meetings.
+All supervision meetings should normally take place face-to-face, in-person where possible.
+If necessary (such as when a student is on a research visit overseas, has applied for a Change of Study Location, or public health requirements dictate), online meetings via MS Teams or by phone may be acceptable, with email contact normally being used to supplement rather than replace such meetings.
 The format of your meeting should be logged in your record of it.
-It is mandatory for you to record these meetings the same day on Tabula with a short summary of what was discussed and action points for the future.
+It is mandatory for you to record these meetings promptly Tabula with a short summary of what was discussed and action points for the future.

 An email will be sent to any students who have missed a monitoring point reminding them of the University's and, where relevant, the UKVI's requirements.
-Once a student has missed 6 or monitoring points they are required to have a meeting with a member of their department to discuss the situation.
-Students who do not engage with their studies may be withdrawn under University Regulation 36.
+Once a student has missed 2 or more monitoring points, the Department will contact the student and supervisor about their poor engagement and signpost to Wellbeing Support if there are any issues.
+At 2 consecutive missed monitoring points, with no other record of engagement shown, the missing student procedure may be initiated.

 Please note you are required to record your monthly supervision meetings via Tabula regardless if you are already recording your meetings on another platform such as M4C.